f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 Failover Behavior
 =================

 The failover behavior will depend on the type of outage encountered at the system controller.
-You can perform a manual failover from one system controller to the other vi the system controller GUI:
+You can perform a manual failover from one system controller to the other via the system controller GUI:

 .. image:: images/velos_high_availability/image5.png
   :align: center